 Windows login is the first level of access security protection for your system and data from unauthorized access.
-In combination with built-in security features of the Windows operating system and third-party software, it represents a formidable wall for hackers.
+Combined with the built-in security features of the Windows operating system and third-party software, it represents a formidable wall for hackers.
 But what happens if you lose the key to your front door?
-In other words, what happens when you have forgotten your Windows login or lost it for some reason and you can’t get in.
+In other words, what happens when you have forgotten your Windows login or lost it for some reason, and you can’t get in.

-Most people would think they need to reinstall Windows to get rid of this problem, but that would erase all your data and any custom settings you may have applied.
-The better way is to know how to reset Windows login password.
+Most people think they need to reinstall Windows to eliminate this problem, but that would erase all your data and any custom settings you may have applied.
+The better way is to know how to reset the Windows login password.

-While there are several ways to remove, reset, recover and even bypass a Windows login, one of the most commonly used methods is to create a password reset disk.
-In this article, we’ll show you how to reset Windows login password using the Ubuntu Live CD method, which is one of the more popular options.
+While there are several ways to remove, reset, recover, and even bypass a Windows login, one of the most commonly used methods is to create a password reset disk.
+In this article, we’ll show you how to reset Windows login passwords using the Ubuntu Live CD method, which is one of the more popular options.

 The first stage is to create a password reset disk from the Ubuntu Live CD.
 For this, you will need to download Ubuntu, then burn the ISO file to a USB drive or a DVD/CD.
-Naturally, since you don’t have the password for the computer in question, you need to do the initial steps in another PC with admin rights.
+Naturally, since you don’t have the computer’s password in question, you need to do the initial steps in another PC with admin rights.

 To get your bootable media onto a USB drive or a disk, first, download Ubuntu from the official website.
 Once you have that, you can use a free ISO burning software like ISO2Disc to create the password reset disk.
 Just download Ubuntu, burn the ISO file to the disk and remove it after the burning is complete.